 After delivering two back-to-back client applications in late 2014, we decided to take a couple of months off to work on a side project which we later named Movieo.

-Since this was a pure passion side project, we skipped market research and jumped straight into design.
+Since this was a pure passion project, we skipped market research and jumped straight into design.
 We started by brainstorming and sketching out different user interfaces, then spent some time refining what we thought was the best one.
-We wanted to have a smart and simple-to-use filtering system that encouraged exploration, with movie scores from both IMDb and Rotten Tomatoes.
+We wanted a simple-to-use filtering system that encouraged exploration, with movies ranked by a combination of IMDb, Rotten Tomatoes, and Metacritic scores.

 The next step was building the actual web app.
 Responsibilities were split, which translated into Ivor working on the client-side, while Vedran dealt with the back-end part of the application.
 Smooth and performant user experience was our top priority, so we needed all movie data to be readily available in our own database.
 We decided to write a script that imported quarter of a million movies from TMDB and OMDB API’s, and automatically updated them on a daily basis.

-After a few months of working in our spare time, we were ready to release the first version.
-We showed it to friends and a couple of other people.
-Initial reactions were extremely positive.
+After a few months of work we were ready to release the first version.
+We presented the prototype to a chosen few and the initial reactions were extremely positive.
 Since the point of this project wasn’t to make money, we went with zero budget marketing.
 We decided to submit Movieo to three popular sites who’s users would appreciate this kind of product: Reddit, Hacker News, and Product Hunt.